Cray-HPE/docs-csm/operations/spire/Restore_Missing_Spire_Metadata.md

-# Restore missing spire metadata
+# Restore missing Spire metadata

-If the BSS meta-data server does contain the proper spire meta-data then computes will fail to boot.
-This is due to `dracut` pulling server data from the meta-data during startup.
+If the Boot Script Service (BSS) metadata server does contain the proper Spire metadata, then the computes will fail to boot.
+This is due to `dracut` pulling server data from the metadata during startup.
 To fix this issue, the `spire-update-bss` job needs to be rerun.

 ## Error